mariotoffia/pyPwExt/README.md

     )
 ```

-The above example overrides the *AWS_REGION* environment, instead hard-code to *eu-north-1*.
+The above example overrides the *AWS_REGION* environment to *eu-north-1*.

 **NOTE: Since the `PyPwExtHTTPSession` is a standard python library `HTTPSession`, it pools connections and so on and thus should be
 cached to avoid the overhead of creating a new session for each request.**

-The extension of `PyPwExtHTTPSession` handles synchronous and asynchronous lambda calls with configurable retries and "sensible" defaults.
+The `PyPwExtHTTPSession` extension handles synchronous and asynchronous lambda calls with configurable retries and "sensible" defaults.
 It is possible to use them from code or decorated on the function.

 The sample below invokes the lambda synchronously and passes custom parameters in the `LambdaContext` and nothing as the body.
 It has a default of 10 times before giving up.